What to Wear Running: Checklist from a Run Coach

 Running Socks

-Running socks are right up there with shoes in keeping your feet comfortable.
+Running socks are right up there with shoes in keeping your feet comfortable and free of blisters.
 Choose moisture-wicking running socks that keep your feet dry on the run.
 Make sure you use the socks you’ll be running in when you try on shoes to ensure a fit that’s not too tight or loose.

 Running Shirts